Wind Surge load up and head out for the playoffs against Northwest Arkansas

 WICHITA, Kan.
-(KSNW) – We knew last week the Wind Surge were playoff bound, but that became a reality on Monday as the team loaded up their buses and departed for Springdale, AK to start a best of five series against the Northwest Arkansas Naturals Tuesday night.
+(KSNW) – The Wichita Wind Surge loaded up their buses and departed for Springdale to start a best of five series against the Northwest Arkansas Naturals Tuesday night.

-Wichita ended their regular season with 69-51 record, the best in the league which clinched the top seed in the two team playoff.
+Wichita ended their regular season with a 69-51 record, the best in the league which clinched the top seed in the two-team playoff.

 The first two games of the Championship Series start at 6:30 p.m. on Tuesday and Wednesday in Springdale.
 Games three, four (if necessary) and five (if necessary) will be played in Wichita at Riverfront Stadium.